 I recommend checking out hotel availabilities in the nearby town of Tusayan.
 Or, if you have an RV or tent and are willing to dry camp, then read on for the best kept secret about accommodations at the Grand Canyon!

-There is a great free place to camp less then a mile outside of Tusayan, that not many people know about.
-It's part of the National Forest and open to all.
+There is a great free place to camp less than a mile outside of Tusayan, that not many people know about.
+It's part of the National Forest and open to all and called Forest Road 302.

 This is true boondocking though, so do not expect electricity or water of any kind.
 Nor are there reservations available or a host.
 You just show up and find your own campsite.